TadasBaltrusaitis/CCNF/patch_experts/readme.txt

 I suggest starting with dataset preparation then with SVR and CCNF patch expert training.

-The trained patch experts can then be used with the C++ CLM_framework (TODO link) and the Matlab fitting algorithms (TODO link).
+The trained patch experts can then be used with the C++ CLM_framework and the Matlab fitting algorithms (https://github.com/TadasBaltrusaitis/CLM-framework.).